Paul Brandt: Career

 After the greatest hits album, Brandt left Warner / Reprise Records and started his own label, Brand-T Records.
 To date, every album that Brandt has released on Brand-T Records has garnered an Album of the Year award (Small Towns & Big Dreams (2002 CCMA's), This Time Around (2005 CCMA's), Risk (2008 Juno), and A Gift (GMA - Seasonal Recording of the Year).

 As an unsigned artist, his live acoustic album Small Towns and Big Dreams went on to win the CCMA Album of the Year.
 His label's success has continued as the follow-up album This Time Around went on to win CCMA Album of the Year and a GMA Canada Covenant Award for the song "That's What I Love About Jesus" (2005).
-This Time Around went platinum in Canada and also produced the hit songs "Leavin'", featuring Keith Urban courtesy Capitol Records, and his remake of the trucker classic song "Convoy."
+This Time Around went platinum in Canada and also produced the hit songs "Leavin'", featuring Keith Urban, and his remake of the trucker classic song "Convoy."
 His last single/video from the album was "Alberta Bound," a tribute to the people and places of that province.
 Despite the song's name, it is not a remake of the Gordon Lightfoot track.